ogi28/cli-google/README.md

 ```

 ## Usage
-the name of the app is howto, followed by what you would like to search on google, such as :
+the name of the app is howto.
+howto --help for more information.
 ```bash
 howto how cold will it be tomorrow?
 ```